Learn how your streams turn into royalties.

 There are two different types of publishing royalties that are generated when your song is streamed on Spotify.

 Performance royalties are generated when there is a public performance or broadcast of a musical work.
-These royalties are collected by Performing Rights Organizations.
+These royalties are collected by Performing Rights Organizations (PRO).
 Your songs must be properly registered with a PRO to be paid this royalty.
-For those new to the music business and have yet to register with a PRO, Songtrust can streamline the process, get you registered, and can maximize your relationship with PRO's globally.
+For those new to the music business and have yet to register with a PRO, Songtrust can streamline the process, get you registered with a PRO, and maximize your relationship with PROs globally.

 Performance royalties are based on each songwriter’s ownership share of the song.
 For example, if a song by The Beatles played that was written by Lennon/McCartney, the split would be 50% and 50%.
 However, the ratio can vary depending on an agreement between songwriters to weight the shares in favor of a primary writer.
 This is one reason why it is important to document splits (you can download our split sheet here).